drnaida/Git-Instruction/README.md

 ## Pushing your code to GitHub/GitLab repository
 Don't forget that you should have worked in a different branch (not master).
-1. git status
+1. git status (Shows the files in your Working Tree and the files in your Staging Area.)
-1. git add
+1. git add (Adds files you mentioned to the staging area)
-1. git commit -m "Name of your commit"
+1. git commit -m "Name of your commit" (Adds files from the staging area to your Local Repository)
-1. git push origin name-of-your-branch
+1. git push origin name-of-your-branch (Makes copy of your repository to the remote repository)
 ## Other Commands
 * git log    (Let you see history of commits in the current branch.
 To finish view press "q")
 * git diff   (Shows you unstaged changes)